 Proposed Resolution: Rejected.

 Resolution: The present language in the spec of “should” is sufficient to account for both ASAP=0 and ASAP=1 cases.
-If the iSTA does not like the choice made by the responding STA, the iSTA can send an FTM Request frame with the value of the Trigger field set to 0 to end the FTM session.
+If the initiating STA does not like the choice made by the responding STA, the initiating STA can send an FTM Request frame with the value of the Trigger field set to 0 to end the FTM session.

 References: